After a trip to emergency last winter, a doctor diagnosed me with severe acid reflux due to depression and anxiety.

 - Under 30 seconds: high stomach acid levels.

 - 30 seconds to two minutes: normal stomach acid levels.

 - Greater than 2 minutes or no burp at all: an indication of low stomach acid levels.

 Read this post about the how I healed myself after reading and incorporating the eating plan suggested by Anthony William, the Medical Medium, into my life.
 Whether you have low or high stomach acid levels, his books, particularly Liver Rescue, explains a lot of the symptoms associated with digestive issues like these and offers simple and effective ways to heal your gut.
 Since I’ve begun to follow his suggestions I haven’t had any reflux type symptoms.

 Healing Your Body

 I’m lucky enough to have benefits that cover a lot of extended medical, which allowed me to pay for a naturopaths services and get access to this test I’ve shared with you today.
 Otherwise, I’d likely still be suffering, and wondering what was wrong with me.

-Which is why I’m sharing this story, and the little test I took from home that helped me figure out I didn’t have acid reflux.
+That’s why I’m sharing my story and the little test I took from home that helped me figure out I didn’t have acid reflux.